Architecture

 [:p "There are " n-users " users."]]]))

-(def plugin
+(def module

 {:routes [["/hello" {:get hello}]]})